 Step 4: Prep Potatoes

-While the dough rests, wash, peel, and cook the potatoes in boiling salted water until fork-tender.
-Mash the potatoes with a fork, potato masher, or ricer until smooth.
+While the dough rests, peel and dice the potatoes.
+Cook them in boiling salted water until fork-tender (about 10-15 minutes).
+Drain and mash well with a fork, potato masher, or ricer until completely smooth.

 Step 5: Add Potaotes to Dough